Kubernetes 101: Part 2

 Jobs

-And once done, it exists.
+And once the mathematical task is done, pod still exists.
 Now, the pod status turns to “Completed”

-This restart happens untill a threshold is reached.
+This restart happens until a threshold is reached.

 Why is it restarting?
 Because in the definition file, there is a setting called restartPolicy set as Always